 Manual delineation of regions-of-interest (ROIs) or volumes-of-interest (VOIs) is a time-consuming and error-prone task with considerable inter- and intra-operator variability.
 Therefore, we suggest using predefined ROI templates with SPM software (consult Jouni Tuisku or other brain researchers in TPC).
 An automated anatomy-based analysis can be performed using standardized ROIs defined on magnetic resonance (MR) template image representing brain anatomy in accordance with the Montreal Neurologic Institute (MNI) space database (Nagano et al., 2000; Brück et al., 2005).

 However, ROI templates are not suitable for all tracers or study protocols even in the brain studies, and seldom applicable to other organs.
 Automatic or semi-automatic methods for delineating other organs have been developed.
+Especially in oncological applications the methods for reliable and objective methods for assessing SUV and metabolic tumour volume are under active research.
 Currently ROIs can be drawn on MR, CT, and parametric, sum, or dynamic PET images in TPC using:

 Carimas™ for all target organs,